hector-light-blazor/Blazor-Sanitation-Admin/README.md

 # Blazor-Sanitation-Admin
-This is a small application to apply what I have learn to advancement for C#.
+This is a small application to apply what I have learned to advancement in C#.

+This application was built to help a buddy of mine manage some accounts for an internal application.

+I wanted to expand and keep growing with Blazor.

+# Tech Stack

+* C#
+* .Net 7
+* EF Core 7
+* PostgresSQL Version 15
+* Docker

 # C# Concepts and UI components